Compare Refinance Rates Today

 • A lower debt-to-income (DTI) than primary residences require.
 Lenders usually set the limit on the ratio of your debt payments compared to gross monthly income — known as a DTI ratio — at 43%.
 This requirement is less than the 50% DTI ratio maximum for primary residences.

 • Higher minimum credit scores.
 Fannie Mae announced major changes to how credit scores will impact your mortgage rate.
-The minimum score to refinance a rental property is now set at 620, but the following changes will go into effect May 1, 2023:
+The minimum score to refinance a rental property is 640.
+A 780 credit score will get you the best possible rates.

 • Proof of extra cash reserves.
 To ensure you have extra money to cover vacancies when you’re in between tenants, lenders require you have “liquid” assets, which are accounts that can be converted to cash easily, equal to up to six months’ worth of mortgage payments.
 The mortgage reserve rule applies to each rental property you own — for example, if you have four investment properties, you’ll need to document enough cash to meet the reserve requirement for all four homes.